Skip to content

 As a developer or tester, you often want to ensure that no changes to your software system slip through your testing efforts.
 Teamscale's Test Gap analysis (TGA) enables you to continuously monitor this during development.
 It automatically identifies Test Gaps on the changes made for each issue from your issue tracker, once you connect your issue tracker to your Teamscale project.
 This guides explains how to access and work with this information:

-You may also watch our webinar on Test Gap analysis (in German) to see parts of this guide in action.
+You may also watch our webinar on Test Gap analysis to see parts of this guide in action.

 Viewing Issue Test Gaps